Scroll down for a range of free assessments to check on decoding and spelling.

 (Ofsted.
 Research Review Series.
 English.
 2022)

 Various accommodations may be put in place by the school’s SENCo.
-These are often little more than sops for a child’s parents and will usually be limited to the least expensive and simple to deliver, hence the ubiquitous colour-tinted paper and overlays or some assistive technology.
+These are often little more than sops for a child’s parents and will usually be limited to the least expensive and simple to deliver, hence the ubiquitous colour-tinted paper and overlays or assistive technology.

 ”Accommodations can not come at the expense of teaching children to read.
 Audiobooks or speech-to-text apps for writing, while great tools, should not be a replacement for teaching children to read.”